Which Type of Dog Grass Pad is Best for Your Balcony

 Synthetic Grass Pads

 Synthetic grass pads are made out of plastic materials designed to look very similar to grass.
-Turf grass is designed to let liquid flow throw the material, often to a collection tray below.
+Turf grass is designed to let liquid flow through the material, often to a collection tray below.
 You will need to empty the collection bin daily.
 The pad will need to be rinsed with soapy water or hosed off frequently.
 However, these patches will hold up over time.

 Real pads may appeal to your dog more as they would naturally gravitate toward grass since that’s what they’re already used to if they’re housebroken.
 Synthetic grass, in some cases, could confuse them.